shipshapecode/shepherd/docs/intro.md

   - Function to be executed when the step is built.
 It must return one the three options above.
 - `title`: The steps title.
 It becomes an `h3` at the top of the step.
 - `attachTo`: What element the step should be attached to on the page.
-It can either be a string of the form `"element on"`, or an object with those properties.
+It can either be a string of the form
+- `beforeShowPromise`: A function that returns a promise.
+When the promise resolves, the rest of the `show` code for the step will execute.
+`"element on"`, or an object with those properties.
 For example: `".some #element left"`, or `{element: '.some #element',
 on: 'left'}`.
 If you use the object syntax, `element` can also be a DOM element.
 If you don't specify an `attachTo` the element will appear in the middle of the screen.